 The Retro: Objectively gross-looking grey felt background.

 The T-Shirt Pic aka (The Tech Hipster): YOU’RE NOT MARK ZUCKERBURG.
 YOU’RE NOT MARK ZUCKERBURG.
-YOU’RE NOT MARK ZUCKERBURG…. at least yet.
+YOU’RE NOT MARK ZUCKERBURG…. at least not yet.

 Say this while spinning in place three times and let it sink in.